Alexander Cameron Rutherford

 The government was faced with labour unrest in the coal mining industry, which it resolved by establishing a commission to examine the problem.
 It also set up a provincial government telephone network (Alberta Government Telephones) at great expense, and tried to encourage the development of new railways.
 It was in pursuit of the last objective that the Rutherford government found itself embroiled in scandal.
 Early in 1910, William Henry Cushing's resignation as Minister of Public Works precipitated the Alberta and Great Waterways Railway scandal, which turned many of Rutherford's Liberals against his government.
 Eventually, pressure from many party figures forced Rutherford to resign.
 He kept his seat in the legislature after resigning as premier, but he was defeated in the 1913 election by Conservative Herbert Crawford.

 After leaving politics, Rutherford continued his law practice and his involvement with a wide range of community groups.
 Most importantly, he became chancellor of the University of Alberta, whose earlier founding had been a personal project, and stayed in that position until he died of a heart attack.
 A University of Alberta library, an Edmonton elementary school, and Jasper National Park's Mount Rutherford are named in his honour.
-Additionally, his home, Rutherford House, was opened as a museum in 1973.
+Additionally, his home, Rutherford House, was opened as a museum in 1973, and is an Alberta provincial historic site.

 Early life

 Alexander Rutherford was born February 2, 1857, near Ormond, Canada West, on his family's dairy farm.
-His parents, James (1817–1891) and Elspet "Elizabeth" (1818–1901) Cameron Rutherford, had immigrated from Scotland two years previous.
+His parents, James and Elspet "Elizabeth" Cameron Rutherford, had immigrated from Scotland two years previous.
 They joined the Baptist Church, and his father joined the Liberal Party of Canada and served for a time on the Osgoode village council.
-Rutherford attended public school locally and, after rejecting dairy farming as a vocation, enrolled in a Metcalfe high school.
+Rutherford attended the local public "scotch school" and, after rejecting dairy farming as a vocation, enrolled in a Metcalfe high school.
 After graduating in 1874, he attended the Canadian Literary Institute, a Baptist college in Woodstock.
-He graduated from there in 1876 and taught for a year in Osgoode.
+He graduated from there in 1876 and taught for a year in Osgoode, having passed his teaching examination the year previous.

 He moved to Montreal to study arts and law at McGill University.
 He was awarded degrees in both in 1881, and joined the Ottawa law firm of Scott, McTavish and McCracken, where he was articled for four years under the tutelage of Richard William Scott.
 Called to the Ontario bar in 1885, he became a junior partner in the firm of Hodkins, Kidd and Rutherford, with responsibility for its Kemptville office for ten years.
 He also established a moneylending business there.

 Meanwhile, his social circle grew to include William Cameron Edwards.
 Through Edwards, Rutherford was introduced to the Birkett family, which included former Member of Parliament Thomas Birkett.
 Rutherford married Birkett's niece, Mattie Birkett, in December 1888.
 The couple had three children: Cecil (born in 1890), Hazel (born in 1893), and Marjorie (born in 1903 but died sixteen months later).
 Rutherford had a traditional view of gender roles and was happy to leave most childrearing responsibilities to his wife.